How to buy cryptocurrency in Canada

 «Over the counter» purchase

 Canada is one of the most liberal countries in the field of acquisition and use of cryptocurrency.
-There are no excessively severe restrictions or, especially, persecution of cryptousers, since the country adopted crypto and uses bitcoin a lot.
+There are no excessively severe restrictions or, mainly, persecution of crypto users, since the country adopted crypto and uses bitcoin a lot.
+There are many bitcoins casinos in Canada and Canadians can legally play them.
 Also, you can buy cryptocurrency in Canada pretty cheap.
-Services fees in most cases are comparable with other countries, and anonymous services fees are one of the lowest in the world.
+Services fees in most cases are comparable with other countries, and anonymous service fees are one of the lowest in the world.